 How do I get an interview?

-Your application, USMLE scores, Dean’s letter, three letters of reference, and your medical school transcript must be submitted via ERAS before a decision regarding an interview can be made.
-Applicants will be notified via e-mail of interview decisions.
+Your application, USMLE scores, Dean’s letter, letters of reference, and your medical school transcript must be submitted via ERAS before a decision regarding an interview can be made.
+We use Interview Broker for invitations and scheduling.

 What happens on interview day?

-On your interview day you will tour our facility, have interviews with faculty and residents, eat lunch with several residents and have the opportunity to talk with emergency medicine residents and faculty/staff.
-You will be interviewed by the Program Director, either the Associate or Assistant Program Director, and one of our Chief Residents.
+On your interview day you will tour our facility and CMH, have interviews with faculty and residents, eat lunch with several residents, and have the opportunity to talk with emergency medicine residents and faculty/staff.
+You will be interviewed by the Program Director, either the Associate or Assistant Program Director, an additional faculty member, and one of our Chief Residents.
 You are encouraged to meet some of our current residents at dinner the night before.

 Is the program accredited?

 Yes, the program has been fully accredited since emergency medicine residency programs were first reviewed and accredited.
-Our last site survey by the Residency Review Committee (RRC-EM) was in early 2005.
-We received full 8 year reaccreditation (as part of a pilot program of top EM programs as opposed to the “gold standard” of 5 year accreditation).
-We expect a site survey within the next year.
+We recently completed a scheduled site survey by the Residency Review Committee (RRC-EM) and expect to receive full reaccreditation.
+Our last was in 2005 and we received full 8-year reaccreditation at that time (as part of a pilot program of top EM programs as opposed to the “gold standard” of 5-year accreditation).

 How old is the residency?